Montana Eviction Notice Templates (7)

 Step 5 – Prepare for Eviction Hearing

-A court date will be set within ten days after the tenant’s Answer is filed.
+A hearing date will be scheduled to take place within 10 days of the tenant’s Answer.
 After the hearing date is scheduled, the landlord and tenant will receive copies of the Order Setting Hearing by mail.

 Step 6 – Judgment

 If the tenant wins the lawsuit, they will retain their right to occupancy of the rental unit.
-If the landlord prevails, the tenant will be required to vacate the property within a period of time determined by the judge.
+If the landlord prevails, the judge will issue a Writ of Possession and Writ of Assistance, and the tenant will be required to leave.

 Step 7 – Enforce Eviction Judgment